Immigration to Guatemala

-Immigration in Guatemala constitutes less than 1%, approximately 140,000 people, and most come from neighboring countries.
+Immigration in Guatemala constitutes less than 1%, some 140,000 people, and most come from neighboring countries.
 Guatemala's historic ethnic composition is mostly immigrant stock from Europe and as well as Asian and Africans brought during the era of slavery.
 Currently, the composition of Guatemala consists mostly of mestizos, Amerindians and Europeans, and to a lesser extent, Garifuna.
 In recent decades, immigration to Guatemala has led to an increase in desire for more businesses and tourist attractions, after there had been a considerable drop from 1950 to 1980.

+The government agency responsible for oversight of immigration is the Guatemalan Migration Institute.

 From the Americas

 This can refer to immigrants and residents of neighboring countries, or of the same continent.
 There are communities from Argentina, Honduras, Nicaragua, Panama and Canada, to a lesser extent.

 Salvadorans

 Salvadorans in Guatemala refers to one of many recent Salvadoran diaspora when residents of the Central American country migrate to the exterior.

 Due to the Salvadoran civil war in the 1980s many refugees were forced to leave the country.
-The majority received support in Guatemala, although the country also had his political problems, the capital was not being affected and other urban areas, where Salvadorans prefer to emigrate.
+The majority received support in Guatemala, although the country also had its political problems, the capital was not being affected and other urban areas, where Salvadorans prefer to emigrate.
 By the 1980s, Central America began to manifest international migration within the region.
 By 1981, there were about 16,805 Salvadorans in Guatemala.
 Although for 1990 after the war, the number decreased, but in 2000 went back to manifest a new emigration that every time is growing.